logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/test-case-list-view/_index.md

 Steps break up a test case into smaller sections which can be maintained in an easier way.
 You can display the steps of a test case in the main panel by selecting **Open** on the context menu \(see [Steps](/TA_Help/Topics/Projects_and_tests_steps.html) for details\).

-**Tip:** You can also open multiple test cases by using your keyboard's Shift key to select a contiguous range of test cases \(or Control to select multiple noncontiguous test cases\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple test cases by using your keyboard's Shift key to select a contiguous range of test cases \(or Control to select multiple noncontiguous test cases\); then right-click the selection, and click Open.

 ## Opening a test case in a test module